• Skip to main content

 More Amish Recipes

-I hope you try this recipe and enjoy your PA Dutch cheese spread.
-You really need to try it with the Amish peanut butter though. 🙂
+I hope you enjoy PA Dutch cheese spread as much as the Amish do.
+You really need to try it with the Amish peanut butter though. 🙂 If you try this recipe, I would love it if you left a comment and star rating below.

 And if you enjoy Amish food, maybe you'd like to try more of my recipes.